(Figure from Pepe, Ehrenreich, & Meyer, 2014).

-- We are also involved in extending this work to close and wide binary star systems.
+- We are also involved in extending this work to close and wide binary star systems. as well as a new survey of B stars, and Y dwarfs.

 - M dwarf exoplanet imaging survey with NIRCam on the James Webb Space Telescope: with Josh Schleider (GSFC), Chas Beichmann (JPL), and the NIRCam Exoplanet Team (PI -M. Rieke, U. Arizona).